A collar lemma for partially hyperconvex surface group representations: Introduction

 Following Labourie \cite[Section 7.1.4]{Labourie-IM} we say \begin{defn} A representation $\rho:\G\to\SL(E)$ satisfies \emph{property $H_k$} if it is $\{k,d-k-1,d-k+1\}$-Anosov, and for every pairwise distinct triple $x,y,z\in\partial\G$ the sum

 is direct. \end{defn}

 In \cite{MZ} Martone and Zhang introduced the notion of positively ratioed representations: those are Anosov representations that satisfy some additional 'positivity' property ensuring that suitable associated length functions can be computed as intersection with a geodesic current.
-In the same paper they have shown that the most studied examples of representations in higher rank Teichmueller theories, i.e. Hitchin and maximal representations, satisfy this positivity.
+In the same paper they have shown that the most studied examples of representations in higher rank Teichm\"uller theories, i.e. Hitchin and maximal representations, satisfy this positivity.

-We add to this by showing that representations satisfying properties $H_k$, $H_{d-k}$ are also positively ratioed (even \emph{strongly} positively ratioed, see Proposition \ref{p.posvsstr} for the relation of the two concepts).
+We add to this by showing that representations satisfying properties $H_k$, $H_{d-k}$ are also positively ratioed.
 This provides new examples of this notion and in particular the first open sets in $\Hom(\G,\SL(E))$ of positively ratioed representations that are not in higher Teichm\"uller spaces:

 \begin{thm} Let $\r:\G\to\SL(E)$ be a $\{k-1,k,k+1\}-$Anosov representation satisfying property $H_k$ and $H_{d-k}$.
-Then $\r$ is $k-$strongly positively ratioed. \end{thm} It is also possible to deduce Theorem \ref{thm.INTROhyperconvex implies positively ratioed} following the lines of Labourie's proof for Hitchin representations \cite[Section 4.4]{Labourie-IHES} using that, whenever a representation $\rho$ has property $H_k$, the image of its associated boundary map is a $C^1$-circle in $\Gr_k(E)$ \cite[Proposition 8.11]{PSW}.
+Then $\r$ is $k-$positively ratioed. \end{thm} It is also possible to deduce Theorem \ref{thm.INTROhyperconvex implies positively ratioed} following the lines of Labourie's proof for Hitchin representations \cite[Section 4.4]{Labourie-IHES} using that, whenever a representation $\rho$ has property $H_k$, the image of its associated boundary map is a $C^1$-circle in $\Gr_k(E)$ \cite[Proposition 8.11]{PSW}.
 The argument we provide here is, however, more direct and closer to the circle of ideas important in the rest of the paper.

 Theorem \ref{thm.INTROhyperconvex implies positively ratioed} lets us add to Martone-Zhang's list of positively ratioed representations a few more representations in (conjectural) higher Teichm\"uller theories: Hitchin representations into $\SO(p,p)$ and $\Theta$-positive representations into $\rho:\G\to\SO(p,q)$ as introduced by Guichard-Wienhard \cite{GWpositivity}.
 A straightforward computation shows that $\rho$ satisfies property $H_k$ if and only if the dual $\r^{\dual}$ satisfies property $H_{d-k}$.
 Moreover representations into $\SO(p,q)$ are self dual.
 It was proven in \cite[Theorem 9.9]{PSW} and \cite[Theorem 10.1]{PSWB} that representations in the Hitchin component in $\SO(p,p)$ and $\Theta$-positive representations in $\SO(p,q)$ satisfy property $H_k$.
 As a result we obtain: